pyglet/pyglet/doc/programming_guide/media.rst

 Its main downsides are:

 * Not guaranteed to be installed on platforms other than Mac OS X
-* On recent Windows versions, the :ref:`guide-xaudio2` and :ref:`guide-directsound` backends may support more features.
+* On recent Windows versions, the :ref:`guide-audio-driver-xaudio2` and :ref:`guide-audio-driver-directsound` backends may support more features.

 Windows users can download an OpenAL implementation from `openal.org`_ or their sound device's manufacturer.